slasher84/budgie/README.md

 # Budgie

+# Budgie the DLL injector is about to be superseded by Budgie the Mod.
+If you're a Steam User, you want the mod.

 Budgie is a DLL injector for DCS World.
 This application is designed to inject specified DLL files into DCS World, enabling enhanced functionality, modifications or software fixes.

 ## Important Notice